tatsumoto-ren/tatsumoto-ren.github.io/blog/learning-grammar.md

 Don't mine every sentence.
 Most examples in grammar guides are similar to each other.
 Choose at most one sentence per grammar point.
-Some grammar points are very easy and you don't need to make cards to memorize them.
+Some grammar points are very easy, and you don't need to make cards to memorize them.
 Don't mine from multiple grammar guides either.
 They mostly cover the same topics.
 The number of cards you'll have to make if you mine excessively will quickly surpass 1,000.